 The Net Dollar Retention (NDR) describes how much revenue a group of customers (cohort) is generating in a specific period relative to its initial revenue value.

 To better understand this metric and its value SaaS businesses must look at churn cohorts.
 A cohort analyzes customers by grouping them according to their sign-up period.
-By doing that, companies can track how many sign-ups of the original cohort remain over time – or how many cancel their subscriptions.
+By doing that, companies can track how many sign-ups of the original cohort remain over time, or how many cancel their subscriptions.
 This indicates if a SaaS company loses customers and/or revenue through canceled subscriptions.

-In other words: It shows a SaaS company whether its product works or not.
+In other words: it shows a SaaS company whether its product works or not.

 Does a product work or not?